Mary Hanford Ford: First Emmanuel Church and Reality magazine

 From April to September 1922 Ford took on general editor responsibilities of Reality magazine.
 Ford tried to navigate between positions she saw as "illiberalism" in the religion on the one side and editorial directives by then owner of the magazine - Herold Sweetser Robinson - that Ford failed to sustain when Robinson took the magazine down an editorial path unsupported by the mainstream in the religion.
-See American divisions over Shoghi Effendi as Guardian.
-In August an article of Ford's on the benefits of meditation was published in the mainstream journal of the religion, Star of the West.
+See Divisions over Shoghi Effendi as Guardian.